Derung people: Culture

-Prior to the formation of the People's Republic of China, Derung society was based on a system of clans.
+Prior to the formation of the People's Republic of China, Derung society was based on a system of patriarchal clans.
 A total of 15 clans existed, called nile; each one of them was formed by diverse familiar communities.
 Each clan divided itself into ke'eng, towns in which the Derung lived in common houses.
 Marriages between clans were prohibited.

 The typical dress of the women consists of a dress made of fabric lined with colors black and white.
 Formerly, the women used to tattoo their faces when they reached the age of twelve or thirteen.
 The tattoos of some women resembled masculine mustaches.

 Houses are usually constructed out of wood.
-They are two stories in height; the second floor is designed as the living quarters for the family whereas the first level serves as a barn and stable.
-When a male member of the family is married, a new section is added to the family's house where he and his new wife will live in.
+They are two stories in height; the second floor is designed as the living quarters for the family, whereas the first level serves as a barn and stable.
+When a male member of the family is married, a new section is added to the family's house where he and his new wife will live.

 Religion

 Although some Derung have converted to Christianity, the vast majority continue to believe in their animist native religion.
 There is a belief that all creatures have their own souls.
-Usually diverse sacrifices are made in order to calm down the malignant spirits.
+Usually, diverse sacrifices are made in order to calm down the malignant spirits.

 The role of the shaman is of great importance since they are the ones in charge of the rituals.
 During the celebrations of the Derung New Year, which is celebrated in the month of December of the lunar calendar, diverse animal sacrifices are celebrated to make an offering to the sky.